 Hotel de Zink

-Each year during the month of March, our church hosts Hotel de Zink, a 15-bed emergency shelter program that alternates locations through congregations in Palo Alto and surrounding neighborhoods.
-The shelter is hosted at a different church each month, where volunteers set up nightly beds and serve home-cooked meals for homeless adults who would otherwise be forced to sleep in cars or on the streets.
+Each year during March, our church hosts Hotel de Zink, a 15-bed emergency shelter program that alternates locations through congregations in Palo Alto and surrounding neighborhoods.
+The shelter is hosted at a different church each month where volunteers prepare and drop off home-cooked meals or take out from a local eatery for homeless adults who would otherwise be forced to sleep in cars or on the streets.

 Hotel de Zink is a unique and effective collaboration between LifeMoves, faith-based communities, and local volunteers.
 The shelter program was established in 1989 by Urban Ministries of Palo Alto, which merged with InnVision in 2002 and continued the agency’s legacy of serving homeless and low-income individuals in the Mid-Peninsula.